+Experimental datasets

-Experimental datasets.
-Nucleosome positioning and transcription factor binding datasets were obtained from the Gene Expression Omnibus (GEO), Short Read Archive (SRA) and the ENCODE web site as detailed in Table ST1.
-NRL calculations near CTCF in ESCs were performed using the MNase-seq dataset from (41).
-NRL calculations near 19 stemness-related proteins in ESCs shown in Figure 1D and S1 were performed using the chemical mapping dataset from (41).
-NRL calculations in NPCs and MEFs were based on the MNase-seq datasets from (36).
-MNase-assisted H3 ChIP-seq from (10) was used for demonstrative purposes in the phasogram calculation in Figure 1C.
-Coordinates of genomic features and experimental maps of transcription factor and remodeller binding in ESCs were obtained from published sources as detailed in Table S1.
-The coordinates of loops and TADs described in (42) were provided by the authors in a BED file aligned to the mm10 mouse genome and were converted to mm9 using liftOver (UCSC Genome Browser).
+Nucleosome positioning, transcription factor and chromatin remodeller binding datasets were obtained from the Gene Expression Omnibus (GEO), Short Read Archive (SRA) and the ENCODE web site as detailed in Supplementary Table ST1.
+NRL calculations near CTCF in ESCs were performed using the MNase-seq dataset from (42).
+NRL calculations near 18 stemness-related proteins in ESCs shown in Figure 1C and Supplementary Figure S3 were performed using the chemical mapping dataset from (42).
+NRL calculations in NPCs and MEFs were based on the MNase-seq datasets from (38).
+MNase-assisted H3 ChIP-seq from (11) was used for demonstrative purposes in the phasogram calculation in Figure 1B and aggregate profiles in Supplementary Figure S9.
+A more detailed list of datasets used in each figure is provided in Supplementary Table ST1.
+Coordinates of genomic features and experimental maps of transcription factor and remodeller binding in ESCs were obtained from published sources as detailed in Supplementary Table ST1.
+The coordinates of loops described in (43) were kindly provided by the authors in a BED file aligned to the mm10 mouse genome and converted to mm9 using liftOver (UCSC Genome Browser).

+Data pre-processing

-Data pre-processing.
-For nucleosome positioning, raw sequencing data were aligned to the mouse mm9 genome using Bowtie allowing up to 2 mismatches.
-For all other datasets we used processed files with genomic coordinates downloaded from the corresponding database as detailed in Table ST1.
-Where required, coordinates were converted from mm10 to mm9 since the majority of the datasets were in mm9.
+For nucleosome positioning, raw sequencing data were aligned to the mouse mm9 genome using Bowtie allowing up to two mismatches.
+For all other datasets, we used processed files with genomic coordinates downloaded from the corresponding database as detailed in Supplementary Table ST1.
+Where required, coordinates were converted from mm10 to mm9 since the majority of the datasets were in

+Basic data processing

-Basic data processing.
-TF binding-sites were extended from the center of the site to the region [100, 2000].
-In order to find all nucleosomal DNA fragments inside each genomic region of interest the bed files containing the coordinates of nucleosomes processed using the NucTools pipeline (43) were intersected with the corresponding genomic regions of interest using BEDTools (44).
-Average nucleosome occupancy profiles were calculated using NucTols.
-The phasograms were calculated using NucTools as detailed below.
+TF binding-sites were extended from the centre of the site to the region [100, 2000].
+In order to find all nucleosomal DNA fragments inside each genomic region of interest, the bed files containing the coordinates of nucleosomes processed using the NucTools pipeline (44) were intersected with the corresponding genomic regions of interest using BedTools (45).

+Binding site prediction

-Binding site prediction.
-Computationally predicted TF binding sites were determined via scanning the mouse genome with position frequency matrices (PFMs) from the JASPAR2018 database (45) using R packages TFBSTools (46) and GenomicRanges (47).
+Computationally predicted TF binding sites were determined via scanning the mouse mm9 genome with position frequency matrices (PFMs) from the JASPAR2018 database (46) using R packages TFBSTools (47) and GenomicRanges (48).
 A similarity threshold of 80% was used for all TFs in order to get at least several thousand putative binding sites.
+In the case of MYC, we used matrix MA0059.1 defined in Homo sapiens, since its matrix MA0147.2 defined in Mus musculus returned a significantly smaller number of sites.
+For all other TFs we used default JASPAR matrices provided for Mus musculus.

-Separation into forward and backward facing CTCF motifs.
-We used TFBSTools (46) to search on the 5'-3' prime strand for forward facing CTCF motifs using the JASPAR matrix MA0139.1 and the 3'-5' strand for motifs that are backwards facing ones.
-An alternative calculation using RSAT (48) to search for CTCF motifs using JASPAR matrix MA0139.1 led to similar results.
+Separation into forward and backward facing CTCF motifs

+We used TFBSTools (47) to search on the 5'-3' prime strand for forward facing CTCF motifs using the JASPAR matrix MA0139.1 and the 3'-5' strand for motifs that are backwards facing ones.
+An alternative calculation using RSAT (49) with the same matrix led to similar results.

-Calculation of aggregate nucleosome profiles.
-Aggregate nucleosome profiles were calculated using NucTools with single-base pair resolution (43).
-The calculation taking into account CTCF motif directionality was done as follows: in the case, if the motif is on the plus strand the region [-1000, 1000] near CTCF also starts left to right, whereas for the minus strand the position of the region was mirrored with respect to the middle of the CTCF site.
+Calculation of aggregate nucleosome profiles

+Aggregate nucleosome profiles were calculated using Nuc-Tools with single-base pair resolution (44).
+The calculation taking into account CTCF motif directionality was done as follows: in the case, if the motif is on the plus strand, the region [-1000, 1000] near CTCF also starts left to right, whereas for the minus strand the position of the region was mirrored with respect to the middle of the CTCF site.